dominusmars/Jackal/README.md

 -   Improve documentation
 -   Add tooltips to settings
 -   Create another backend using python? for easier deployments unless we create a easier way to get node installed quickly.
+-   Error Handling :0

+## known issues

+-   Fix new logs comming in causing filters to reset
+-   No way to stop logs from resetting state.